mdsumner/ozmaps/README.md

 unzip(basename(f))
 ```

+I discovered these links (ESRI Shapefile and MapInfo) at this site: <https://data.gov.au/dataset/psma-administrative-boundaries> .
 Build a data frame of the available file names, it's a recursive tree of directories but we only need the ".shp$" values.

 ``` r
 library(dplyr)